DaveMDS/python-efl/README.md

 Python-EFL are the python bindings for the whole EFL stack (evas, ecore, edje, emotion, ethumb and elementary).
 You can use Python-EFL to build a portable GUI application in minutes.

 The documentation for Python-EFL is available [here](https://docs.enlightenment.org/python-efl/current/).
+The tutorials section includes a ubuntu / mint install tutorial.

 ## Install from pypi